CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Oct 23, 2025

 Traditional brokers typically compare only a handful of lenders, potentially missing optimal pricing opportunities.

-With rates potentially declining in Q4, many Dallas homeowners should evaluate refinancing opportunities.
+With rates having already declined meaningfully in 2026, many Dallas homeowners should evaluate refinancing opportunities.
 Key factors include:

 Chestnut’s refinancing analysis tools help borrowers determine optimal timing based on their specific situations (Chestnut Mortgage).